renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 Each framework has its own benchmark tool.

-* For Arm NN SDK, it is armnnBenchmark
+* For Arm NN SDK, it is armnnBenchmark and armnnTFLiteDelegateBenchmark
 * For Caffe2, it is caffe2_Benchmark.sh
 * For Google Coral TPU, it is google-coral-tpu-benchmark
 * For TensorFlow, it is tensorflowBenchmark